 Since 2007, we've collected our used restaurant fryer oil, which we turn into biodiesel fuel.
 Mike creates the biodiesel to run the Lodge's VW Jetta, Kawasaki Mules and Kubota tractor.

 In 2011 we won the Maryland Department of Tourism's Green/Sustainable Award for our green practices.
-We are also a member of Maryland Green Travel.
+We are also a member of Maryland Green Travel and a 2013 TripAdvisor Gold recipient.

 Future projects include composting and the use of residential wind turbines.
 In-line hot water heaters will soon replace conventional “heat the water all the time” heaters in every cabin.
 We are always eager for new ideas and so we always keep our “green” policy in development.
 If you have any ideas or would like more information on any of the projects we work with, just email us at email@example.com.